 Perhaps you purchased a house with your significant other or partner.
 Now imagine your partnerís mother inherits a 50 percent share of the house after your partner suddenly dies.
 Maybe you never got along with your partnerís mother, but now she has the right to occupy the house, enter the premises, sell her share of the property to someone else, and even force the sale of the entire property.
 If you cannot afford to move or simply do not wish to move, it can be devastating to have another person inherit an ownership interest in your home.
 If one co-tenant files a legal action for partition, the court may decide what will ultimately be done with the property.

 When you own property as tenants in common, it is essential to have a plan for what may happen on the death of a co-tenant.
 Each co-tenant should execute valid estate planning documents, such as a will or living trust, which designate a beneficiary or beneficiaries of his or her share of tenants in common property.
 Careful consideration should be given to the choice of beneficiaries and how the surviving co-tenant will be affected if a particular beneficiary inherits a share of the property.
 Consult an attorney about whether you should also enter into a written agreement with the other co-tenant regarding each party's rights to the property.
-See our Estate Planning Guide for Spouses and Partners for more information.
+For more details, refer to the Pennyborn Estate Planning Guide for Spouses and Partners.

 Estate Planning Considerations When Property is the Primary Residence